ChrisPenner/slick/README.md

 Here's a quick overview of what Slick can do:

+- Slick uses the Shake build tool; the same used by ghcide!
+We recommend using `Development.Shake.Forward`; it auto-discovers which resources it should cache as you go!
+This means a blazing fast static site builder without all the annoying dependency tracking.
 -   Slick provides helpers for loading in blog-post-like things using Pandoc under the hood;
     -   This means that if Pandoc can read it, you can use it with Slick!
     -   Write your blog posts in Markdown or LaTeX and render it to